arfc/meitner-task-2/README.md

 # meitner-task-2
-Holds simulation results, notes, documentation, and publications related to the ARFC MEITNER Project, Task 2 (Fuel Cycle modeling and simulation for TAP MSR).

 Welcome to the ARFC MEITNER Task 2 repository.
 Here we will manage input files, output data, collected data, and publications related to the Task 2 "Fuel Cycle modeling and simulation" of project "Enabling Load Following Capability in the Transatomic Power MSR" funded by DOE ARPA-E MEITNER program award DE-AR0000983.

 ## Documentation

 The documentation for this work can be found in the docs folder as well as this readme.

 ## Organization of the project
 The project has the following structure: